The 28 Best Places To Eat & Drink In Hong Kong

 We could easily spend years in Hong Kong and still not feel like we’ve gotten a handle on all the food the city has to offer.
 But we’ll certainly keep trying.

 When you’re in the mood for highly specific chicken parts, Yardbird is the move.
 But actually, this yakitori spot works for almost any casual eating occasion - as long as you’re not in a rush.
-They don’t take reservations here, and even after five years it’s still insanely popular, so there will be a wait.
+They don’t take reservations here, and even after being open for years, it’s still insanely popular, so there will be a wait.
 But once you’re in the door, you can have all the chicken hearts, livers, and gizzards you like (and more common cuts too).

 Hong Kong has no shortage of high-end French restaurants, but Belon is a more casual option, like the everyday bistros all over Paris.
 They still take themselves pretty seriously, but not in ways we’re going to complain about - ingredients are the best they can find, and the bread is baked in house.
 The menu sounds like a list of classics (roast chicken, foie gras), but the local influence is in there as well - that roast chicken comes out whole (head and feet attached) to share, just like in Cantonese restaurants.
 Make sure you order it.

 Wonton noodles are a Hong Kong classic: small bowls of broth with a mound of egg noodles and prawn wontons.
 And the best place to find them is Mak’s Noodle.
 We’re partial to the Wellington St location in Central (the family business has a few outlets both in Hong Kong and Singapore), where you can happily slurp through a bowl (or two) with both tourists and locals.